xiam/shooter-server/README.md

 ## Current state

-* This a work in progress.
-* Code is still messy and undocumented.
+* This project was never finished, code is messy, racy and undocumented.
+I don't plan to continue working on this again anytime soon.
 * I'd like to create a native client for mobile too.
 * I'd like to experiment with UDP messages instead of TCP websockets.
-* Server has been tested with go1.2 under Linux and OSX.

 ## License

-> Copyright 2014 José Carlos Nieto
+> Copyright 2014-today José Carlos Nieto
 >
 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.